baskuit/pinyon/src/state/readme.md

    {
       this->row_actions = t.row_actions;
       this->col_actions = t.col_actions;
-      // the base class `PerfectInfoState` is not called, so we don't automatically copy over is_terminal, etc
+      // the base class `PerfectInfoState` is not called, so we don't automatically copy over terminal, etc
       // however the only base data of any use is the actions, and we really only copy it because it cased a bug.
 Its not needed because in all searches you only copy a state to advance it, and then call apply_actions() and get_actions(), which overwrites everything else
    }